himmAllRight/himmAllRight-source/content/post/emacs-update-evil-usepackage.md

 #### Key Bindings

-After convirting all of my `(require 'PACKAGE-NAME)` calls into `use-package` wrappers, and moving the related package configuration code to it, I learned about the `:bind` parameter.
+After convirting all of my `(require 'PACKAGE-NAME)` calls and related expressions to filled `use-package` wrappers, I learned about the `:bind` parameter.
 Instead of manually setting key binds with a `setq`, `:bind` takes a list of dotted pairs and binds the function (defined in the second spot of the pair), to the key sequence stated in the first spot of the pair.

-For example, to setup my preferred `ispell` key-bindings, I used the following `:bind` parameter in my `use-package` call:
+For example, to setup my preferred `ispell` key-bindings, I used the following `:bind` parameter in my `ispell` `use-package` call:

 ```emacs-lisp
 (use-package ispell